neckberg/hashdown/README.md

 # Hashdown
+Markdown format is the de facto standard for technical documentation.
+So why don't we also use it for configuration, instead of, for example, YAML or JSON?

-Reads and parses a strictly formatted .md file into a PHP associative array - or writes a PHP associative array or object to a structured .md file.
+Hashdown reads and parses a strictly formatted .md file into a PHP associative array - or writes a PHP associative array or object to a structured .md file - allowing you to seamlessly translate documentation into data.

-Each header in an .md file defines a new key in an associative array, where the content beneath the header is the value of the key.
-For example, the following .md content would yield the proceeding PHP array:
+Using Hashdown format, each header in an .md file represents a key in an associative array, where the content proceeding the header becomes the value of the key.
+For example, the following .md content would yield the PHP array below:
 ```md
 # Name
 Jane